 5. Wrap your hair instead of air drying

 If your hair is brittle and difficult to style after you wash it, it could be losing too much moisture during the drying process.
 Try wrapping your hair with a cloth or towel after you wash it instead of letting it air dry.

 If you sleep with your hair wet, use a silk pillowcase to keep your hair’s moisture from getting absorbed into your pillows.
-If you leave your hair wet for long periods of time, observed damage that was comparable to blow drying.
+If you leave your hair wet for long periods of time,

 6. Cut down on heat styling